mcandre/accio/README.md

 Go binaries can be helpful for prototyping development tools, but reusable Go libraries will naturally integrate best with `go mod`.
 For example, invoke development libraries as auxilliary build tasks using the [Mage](https://magefile.org/) task runner.
 Any development libraries you reference in your `magefile.go` will automatically be tracked with `go.mod` and will not need accio.

 If your project requires vendoring the source code for the tools, then replace the shellouts with pure Go API calls.
 A Mage file can issue these API calls in a way that integrates more naturally with `go mod`.
 At which point you can remove that command line tool from your accio.yaml.
 Finally, invoke `go mod download; go mod tidy; go mod vendor`.
 Unfortunately, for some Go tools it can take too much effort to lib-ize a command line tool.
 In that case, establish an independent fork of the tool's primary repository, and override the package's URL field in your accio configuration to point to your fork.
 The fork remote can serve as a vendor cache for that tool.

+Some tools have not yet updated to use `go mod` (Go v1.11+ modules) for library dependency management.
+You can customize the package `go111module`, e.g. `go111module: "off"`, which activates the corresponding `GO111MODULE` environment variable configuration for the package.